 A block schedule usually means carving out “blocks” of time for working in chunks or increments.
 This type of schedule works for families with many weekly extra-curricular activities or appointments.

-When our sixth child was diagnosed with Juvenile Idiopathic Arthritis six years ago, I quickly moved to a block schedule.
+When our sixth child was diagnosed with Juvenile Idiopathic Arthritis seven years ago, I quickly moved to a block schedule.
 My husband was working long hours, and I needed to accommodate the many medical appointments and day trips to the Children’s Hospital 2 ½ hours away.

 A block schedule let me keep working with my financial content clients, homeschool her when she felt well enough, and manage (just barely) our home.

 Create Your Own Working Homeschool Moms Schedule

 Every working homeschool mom has different work, home, and homeschool responsibilities.
-And each of us go through different seasons of life as our children grow and our businesses evolve.
+And each of us goes through different seasons of life as our children grow and our businesses evolve.
 But remember, one of the best things about this type of lifestyle is the flexibility.